Biography

 Julia Dinerstein studied violin first with Boris Dinerstein, then at the Tchaikovsky Conservatoire with Elizabeth Gilels and Andrei Korsakov and subsequently viola at the Maastricht Conservatoire with Mikhail Kugel.

-She is a keen chamber musician, and member of The Hague String Trio and the Zemtsov Viola Quartet.
+She is a much sought-after chamber musician, and member of The Hague String Trio and the Zemtsov Viola Quartet.
 Julia has participated in numerous international music festivals both as soloist and chamber musician.

 Miriam Kirby - cello